calo81/clustering/README.md

   - List contents of directory: `./hadoop dfs -ls /user/cscarion/vector_seq_file`
   - Read content of file: `./hadoop dfs -ls /user/cscarion/vector_seq_file/part-r-00000`
 - In the URL **http://master:50030/jobtracker.jsp** you will see the running tasks of your cluster.
+- In the URL **http://master:50070/dfshealth.jsp** you can see the state of the cluster and access the HDFS filesystem.
 - The final cluster files are generated on `./hadoop dfs -ls /user/cscarion/customer-kmeans`
 - Remember to have `HADOOP_CLASSPATH=/Users/cscarion/Programs/mahout-distribution-0.9/mahout-examples-0.9-job.jar:/Users/cscarion/projects/clustering/target/cluster_customers-1.0-SNAPSHOT.jar` except for the sqoop.
 - If you shutdown or restart the **master** virtual machine, remember to rerun the hadoop format command on it.
 If not the **namenode** daemon doesn't start: